jdiejim/pokedex-blog/README.md

 ```
 We are going to map the pokeClasses inside our function to convert each element into a PokeCell component!
 Then we will assign the new array from the map to a new variable called cells.

 In React, components can pass values to their children as props.
 Props look like html tag attributes and are placed between the opening and clossing tags.
-We can name the props any way we want, and pass any variable type (string, number, object, function) we want as well.
+We can name the props any way we want, and pass any variable type (string, number, object, function).

 In this case we need to pass the pokeClass information as props to each of the PokeCells that we are creating.
 The firts prop we need to pass is called keys.
 This is the only required prop react tells us to include everytime we create an array of components.
 This key prop needs to have a unique value since React uses it on the background to make optimizations.
-Lucky for us, each poke class contains an id value.
+Lucky for us, each pokeClass contains an id value.

 The next prop we are going to pass is called pokeClass, and is the current element of the pokeClasses array.
 One important thing to mention is that everytime we want to include regular javascript in the jsx section we need to wrap it with curly braces.
 The end result will look like this: